frne/blog/content/post/2016-11-22-functional-java-1-option.md

 ## Functional Java Option

 The [Functional Java library](http://www.functionaljava.org/) has also an `Option<T>` type.
-It is not something completely different, but in my personal opinion, it's way more flexible and has some nice extra features.
+It is not something completely different and has the same basic functionality as the Java Optional type.
+It's just kind of personal preference which one you use, but I'll recommend to use only one of them per project.
 The basic operations are heavily inspired by Scala:

 ```java
 Option<String> opt1 = Option.some(new String("foo"));